-The U.S. GSP program authorizes the President to grant duty-free treatment for any eligible product from any beneficiary country.
-19 Initially created by Title V of the Trade Act of 1974 (P.L.
+The U.S. GSP program, which is currently expired, authorizes the President to grant duty-free treatment for any eligible product from any beneficiary country.
+Initially created by Title V of the Trade Act of 1974 (P.L.
+93-618) for a 10-year period, the GSP program repeatedly has been renewed by Congress, most recently via P.L.
+112-40, which extended the program until July 31, 2013.
+The statute also provides the President with specific political and economic criteria to use when designating eligible countries and products.